 Alternatively, hide the stickers from your child and then use them as a free stocking stuffer!

-If you attend any events where those thin, semi-disposable plastic tablecloths are used and are going to be thrown away, wipe them clean, let them dry, and store them for next year.
+If you attend any events where those thin, semi-disposable plastic tablecloths are used and are going to be thrown away, wipe them clean, let them dry completely to prevent mildew, and store them for next year.
 (They take up very little space.)
 Not only can they be used as tablecloths again, but they are great for wrapping large, awkward gifts–they are less likely to tear than paper.

 Serve vegetable and fruit trimmings to vegetarian pets, and serve meat scraps and appropriate bones to carnivorous pets.
-If you don’t have the right kind of pet to enjoy your scraps, consider offering them to a neighbor with that kind of pet.
+If you don’t have the right kind of pet to enjoy your scraps, consider offering them to a neighbor’s pet.

 Put inedible parts of plant foods and eggshells into your compost pile.
 If you don’t have one, you can start at this time of year!